smart-data-models/dataModel.VerifiableCredentials/AccreditedAttestation/doc/spec_ZH.md

               type: string
             type: array
           id:
-            description: 'If present, it MUST contain a URL that points to where more information about this instance of evidence can be found.'
+            description: 'Property.
+If present, it MUST contain a URL that points to where more information about this instance of evidence can be found.'
             type: string
           subjectPresence:
             description: Property.
 Description to be completed
             type: string
           type:
-            description: Defines the evidence type
+            description: Property.
+Defines the evidence type
             items:
               type: string
             type: array